kohana/ohanzee-helpers/README.md

+# Ohanzee Helpers

+This package contains a collection of helper components.
+These helpers are static classes that are completely stateless and have no dependencies.

-# Ohanzee Components by Kohana
+## Ohanzee Components by Kohana

 Ohanzee is a set of PHP components that are [dependency free][1], [PSR compatible][2], and [well documented][3].
 The design is guided by [SOLID][4], [DRY][5], and [KISS][6]